anxkhn/azure-ai-900-exam-prep/questions.md

 Which two services should you include in the solution?
 Each correct answer presents part of the solution.
 Note: Each correct selection is worth one point.

-1. QnA Maker
+A.  QnA Maker
-2. Azure Bot Service
+B.  Azure Bot Service
-3. Form Recognizer
+C.  Form Recognizer
-4. Anomaly Detector
+D.  Anomaly Detector

 **Answer(s):** A,B